getodk/docs/docs/central-api-dataset-management.rst

                   - boolean

+                    .. raw:: html

-                    Control whether a Submission should be approved before an Entity is created from it.
+                      <p>Control whether a Submission should be approved before an Entity is created from it.</p>

                     Example: ``true``
                 * - lastEntity